 - We use a certain type of gravel; spawning areas are constructed in streams, which help to maintain a cool and well-oxygenated water flow over developing fish embryos.

 - We use things like culverts and bridges to maintain fish passage at our stream crossings.

 - We protect water quality by controlling contaminants from entering water ways.

 - We also provide off-channel rearing areas that create sheltered and protected habitat; and installation of wildlife enhancements such as artificial bird nesting boxes and snags.

 It is unfortunate that migratory fish passage and environmental protection were not really considered when first constructing things like culverts underneath highways.
 But today, our stewardship practices ensure the environment is considered throughout highway development and construction.

-So, whether you are a fisher, a nature-lover, or just a highway traveller, now if you see us at the roadside or beyond, you’ll know that we are making sure valuable ecosystems you have come to appreciate are sustainably managed and restored everywhere our provincial roads exist.
+So, whether you are a fisher, a nature-lover, or a highway traveller, now if you see us at the roadside or beyond, you’ll know that we are making sure that valuable ecosystems you have come to appreciate are sustainably managed and restored everywhere our provincial roads exist.

 Here are some examples of ways we’ve improved passage and habitat for fish: